nolus-protocol/nolus-money-market/README.md

 nolusd query wasm list-contract-by-code $CODE_ID --output json
 ```

-* you can also download the wasm from the chain and check that the diff between them is empty
+* you can also download the wasm from the chain and check that the difference between them is empty

 ```sh
 nolusd query wasm code $CODE_ID download.wasm